eth-educators/ethstaker-guides/zhejiang.md

 ## Overview

-We will build the latest development version for Geth and a special capella version for Lighthouse.
+We will use recent versions for Geth and for Lighthouse.
 We will configure them to connect to the *Zhejiang* testnet.
 There is an alternative guide to this one [who uses the Besu/Teku combo](zhejiang-alt.md) for its clients.

 ## Executing the commands